bortch/cosmwasm-learning/README.md

 client.getAccount(addr);
 ```

-it will show something like
+It will show something like:

 ```javascript
 {